railsuser2014/openobject-doc-book-en/source/technical_guide/crm_configuration.rst

 -------

  * CRM & SRM/Configuration/Cases/Stages
- * CRM & SRM/Reporting/This Month/Cases by Section and Category2
+ * CRM & SRM/Reporting/This Month/Cases by Section and Type
- * CRM & SRM/Reporting/All Months/Cases by Section and Category2
+ * CRM & SRM/Reporting/All Months/Cases by Section and Type
  * CRM & SRM/Reporting/This Month/Cases by Section and Stage
  * CRM & SRM/Reporting/All Months/Cases by Section and Stage
  * CRM & SRM/Reporting/This Month/Cases by Section, Category and Stage
  * CRM & SRM/Reporting/All Months/Cases by Section, Category and Stage
- * CRM & SRM/Reporting/This Month/Cases by Section, Category and Category2
+ * CRM & SRM/Reporting/This Month/Cases by Section, Category and Type
- * CRM & SRM/Reporting/All Months/Cases by Section, Category and Category2
+ * CRM & SRM/Reporting/All Months/Cases by Section, Category and Type

 Views
 -----